Macario Peralta Jr.: Army Officer

+Political career

 At 36, he ran for the Philippine Senate and was elected in 1949 under the Liberal Party.
 Among his achievements at the Senate were the expose of the Tambobong-Buenavista estate deal; procurement of supplies and equipment for the Filipino troops in Korea, so called Philippine Expeditionary Forces to Korea (PEFTOK); legislation giving veterans priority in employment and others.
 In 1955, he was elected as one of the outstanding senators when his Senate term ended, Peralta returned to law practice.

+Cabinet official

 It was President Macapagal who persuaded him to handle the defense portfolio, a position he had twice refused after the "exemplary devotion to duty and for being the most valuable cabinet member" in the first year of the Macapagal administration.
 The President also appointed him head of the Philippine Virginia Tobacco Administration (PVTA).

 He was awarded by the Confederation of Filipino Veterans (CONVETS) for distinguished service to Filipino veterans.
 He was a recipient of the Gold Cross Medal for gallantry in action in Panay.

 Personal life and death

 Peralta was married to Natividad Kasilag of Batangas with whom he had three children - Macario III, Cecilia, and Engelbert.

-He died on January 7, 1975, and is buried at the Balantang Memorial Cemetery National Shrine in Jaro, Iloilo City.
+He died on December 30, 1965, and is buried at the Balantang Memorial Cemetery National Shrine in Jaro, Iloilo City.